luccaromaniello/luccaromaniello/README.md

 #### Software Engineer specializing in Frontend development, former Product Designer, and open source software enthusiast.

-I archived most of my older GitHub repositories since they were mainly college projects.
-I want the spotlight to be on the new project I’m currently building with React, Node.js, and Express.
-Although it’s not public yet, I plan to make it available in the near future.
+I'm currently building Teecha, a full-stack app developed with React Native, Node.js, and Express.
+It's still in the early stages, but it's my main focus, and I'm building it entirely in public.
+Most of my older GitHub repositories (mainly college projects) have been archived to keep the spotlight on this work.

+Teecha is where I'm putting all my energy right now.
+I plan to keep it open-source and implement end-to-end encryption as it evolves.
+You can follow my progress and recent activity on GitHub, and more updates are coming soon!

 - 🌎 Languages: English :uk:, Portuguese :brazil:, and Spanish :es:
 - 🖥️ Portfolio: [https://www.luccaromaniello.com/](https://www.luccaromaniello.com/)